 This series of tournaments started in 2017.
-This transition tour offers play opportunities to players who have little tournament experience, or for players who are moving from green ball to regular ball competition.
-Compass or round robin with playoffs draw format is used to provide each players with 3 to 4 match play opportunities.
+This transition tour offers play opportunities to players who have little tournament experience, or for players who are moving from green-ball to regular-ball competition.
+Compass or round robin with playoffs-draw format is used to provide each player with three to four match-play opportunities.

-2Star Tour tournaments uses the same acceptance criteria as all Development 2Star tournaments.
-In addition, 4 wild cards are issued to players who are placed on the reserve list of the previous tournament of the same series – in view of the fact that some of the players have no ranking to support a spot when draw size is limited due to court availability.
+2Star Tour tournaments use the same acceptance criteria as all Development 2Star tournaments.
+In addition, four wild cards are issued to players who are placed on the reserve list of the previous tournament of the same series – in view of the fact that some of the players have no ranking to support a spot when draw size is limited due to court availability.

 The winner of such an event receives the same number of points as the finalist of a ★★★ Competition Series event.

-The aim of the Future Stars Tour is to create competitive opportunities for the more advanced U9/U10 junior tennis player while encouraging participation.
-The Future Stars Tour is for:
+The aim of the Orange-Green Ball (U9/U10) Circuit is to create competitive opportunities for the more advanced U9/U10 junior tennis player while encouraging participation.
+The Orange-Green Ball (U9/U10) Circuit is for:

-- More experienced players who have competed in at least three to five 8 and Under/U10 Rogers Rookie Tour Events.
+- More experienced players who have competed in at least three to five U8/U10 Rogers Rookie Tour Events.